Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Related Work

-\textbf{Language PTMs.} Natural language processing, the crown jewel of artificial intelligence, has been revolutionized by language PTMs in recent years.
-Unsupervised pre-trained models have been well established by training masked language models~\citep{devlin_bert:_2019} or autoregressive language models~\citep{yang_xlnet:_2019} on large unlabeled corpora~\citep{merity_pointer_2017}. \citet{liu_roberta:_2019} explored many practical details on how to improve the training of language models. \citet{sanh_distilbert_2019} proposed distillation to get smaller and faster models.
-These pre-trained language models become an indispensable component in winning submissions on common benchmarks like GLUE~\citep{wang_glue:_2018} and SQuAD~\citep{rajpurkar_squad:_2016}, and have a profound influence in the industry.
+\textbf{Language PTMs.} In recent years, natural language processing has been revolutionized by language PTMs.
+Unsupervised pre-trained models have been well established by training masked language models~\citep{devlin_bert:_2019} or autoregressive language models~\citep{yang_xlnet:_2019} on large unlabeled corpora~\citep{merity_pointer_2017}. \citet{liu_roberta:_2019} explored many practical aspects of the training of language models. \citet{sanh_distilbert_2019} proposed distillation to make PTMs smaller and faster.
+These pre-trained language models are very common in winning submissions on important benchmarks like GLUE~\citep{wang_glue:_2018} and SQuAD~\citep{rajpurkar_squad:_2016}, and have established their profound influence in the industry.

-PTMs are grouped together to be hosted in PTM Hubs like TorchVision~\footnote{\url{https://pytorch.org/vision/stable/models.html}} and HuggingFace~\footnote{\url{https://huggingface.co/models}}.
-Technical giants spend humongous resources on training so many PTMs, but sadly speaking, PTM Hubs are rather under-exploited, as quantitively measured in Figure~\ref{fig:download} and detailedly described in the introduction section.
-The goal of this paper is to develop a new paradigm of exploiting PTM hubs, so that pre-trained models can be sufficiently utilized.
+PTMs are grouped together to be hosted in PTM hubs like \href{https://pytorch.org/vision/stable/models.html}{TorchVision} and \href{https://huggingface.co/models}{HuggingFace Models}.
+Industry labs have invested significant resources in training these PTMs, but unfortunately, PTM hubs are under-exploited, as quantitatively measured in Figure~\ref{fig:download} and described in the introduction section.
+The goal of this paper is to develop a new paradigm of exploiting PTM hubs, so that pre-trained models can be more widely exploited.